webscopeio/supabase-modules/.github/PULL_REQUEST_TEMPLATE/bugfix.md

 ## Summary

-This PR implements / improves the following **features**:
+This PR fixes the following **problems**:

-- Feature 1
-- Feature 2

-**Breaking changes:**

-- Breaking change 1
+- Bug 1
-- Breaking change 2
+- Bug 2

+## Testing

+Please describe how the fix can be tested

 ## Related isssues